Samariya57/Via_Coding_Challenge/README.md

 10-hour on-shift threshold in the next 30 minutes?
 ### Current solution
 We predict the number of drivers who cross a 10-hour threshold by computing the following conditional probability.
-At a point of time we say that condition _A_ holds for a driver if he crossed a 9.5-hour threshold (30 minutes less than in the problem itself) less than 30 minutes ago.
+At a point of time, we say that condition _A_ holds for a driver if he crossed a 9.5-hour threshold (30 minutes less than in the problem itself) less than 30 minutes ago.
 Similarly, condition _B_ holds for a driver if he/she crosses a 10-hour threshold in next 30-minutes.
 Our goal is to compute _P(B|A)_.
-At a given point of time we can compute the number _n_ of drivers satisfying condition _A_ (only such drivers can possibly cross 10-hour threshold in next 30 minutes).
+At a given point of time, we can compute the number _n_ of drivers satisfying condition _A_ (only such drivers can possibly cross 10-hour threshold in next 30 minutes).
 Then we predict the number _N_ of drivers who will cross a 10-hour threshold as _N=P(B|A)*n_.
-We assume that _P(B|A)_ depends only on day of the week and time (particular minute), so we can compute it from the data.
+We assume that _P(B|A)_ depends only on the day of the week and time (particular minute), so we can compute it from the data.
 We split all the week into days and days into minutes.
-For each minute we count how many drivers crossed 9.5-hour and 10-hour threhold in that minute.
-Then for each minute we find the number of drivers who passed 9.5-hour threshold at most 30 minutes earlier (satisfy condition _A_ at this moment) and similar number for those who crosses 10-hour theshold in next 30-minutes (satisfy condition _B_).
+For each minute we count how many drivers crossed 9.5-hour and 10-hour threshold in that minute.
+Then for each minute, we find the number of drivers who passed 9.5-hour threshold at most 30 minutes earlier (satisfy condition _A_ at this moment) and a similar number for those who cross 10-hour threshold in next 30-minutes (satisfy condition _B_).
 The desired probability _P(B|A)_ is their ratio.
-As result of the approach we have conditional probabilities for each minute for every week day.
+As result of the approach, we have conditional probabilities for each minute for every week day.
 So to predict the number of drivers who cross a 10-hour threshold in 30 minutes after a particular moment we have to count how many drivers crossed 9.5-hour threshold in last 30 minutes and multiply this number by the conditional probability for this week day and this minute.
 **Example**
 *Input:* 2013-04-09 15:00:00 , 1000